lnashier/fastly/docs/project.md

     - [x] Storing a file that already exists.
     - [x] Trying to retrieve a file that does not exist.
     - [x] A file retrieved is inconsistent/corrupt.
+- [ ] Memcached can evict keys when it runs out of memory.
+Library should detect these cases and handle them appropriately.
 - [x] Library must have at least one test.

 ### API